In India's dry regions, crowd-funding comes to a lake's rescue

 Although rainfall has been enough to keep the 700-metre-long lake more or less full, heavier than average downpours have washed large quantities of soil into the lake.

-In July 2014, authorities in Yavatmal halved the supply of water to the city, from 64 million litres to 32 million litres weekly.
+In July 2014, authorities in Yavatmal halved the supply of water to the city, from 64 million liters to 32 million liters weekly.
 Residents now receive piped water for just two or three hours, three times a week.

 Local farmers do not have access to the reservoir for irrigation, and the unreliable rainfall, combined with prolonged drought, has made planting and harvesting crops unpredictable, as well as damaging crops and playing havoc with livelihoods.